caseymorris61/caseymorris61.github.io/_posts/2019-10-04-sewer-robot.markdown

 Perhaps the biggest unknown when we started the project was how to handle the wireless communication.
 We needed a wireless link to be able to send remote control commands to drive the robot.
 There was discussion as to using WiFi, Zigbee, or Bluetooth, but because we were going to also be streaming video, we decided to go with WiFi.

-The uC that we were required to use was a PIC32, which did not have much support for WiFI.
+The uC that we were required to use was a PIC32, which did not have much support for WiFi.
 While we could have designed a board with a dedicated WiFi module and antenna, this was well out of scope for the project (and even further outside our capabilities).
 Instead, we decided to include a Raspberry Pi 3 module.
 This was 2014, before the wifi capability was built in the RPi, though it did have all networking capabilities.
 Our solution was to add a USB WiFi dongle to the RPi.
 This allowed the Pi to connect to the ad-hoc WiFi network we created with a router, and then the RPi was connected to our uC via an SPI bus.
-The RPi was used solely for WiFi communication and video streaming, all other processing, such as motor control, prox sensing, etc. was processed in the PIC, per class requirements
+The RPi was used solely for WiFi communication and video streaming, all other processing, such as motor control, prox sensing, etc. was processed in the PIC, per class requirements.

 Thus, the data data flowed as such: from the remote host client (to be discussed) over WiFi to the RPi via a TCP port, then to the PIC via SPI.
 Data was then sent back to the host from the PIC in the reverse manner.